KubeRocketCI/docs/versioned_docs/version-3.15/operator-guide/upgrade/upgrade-edp-3.4.md

 :::

 :::note
   Pay attention that the following components: `perf-operator`, `edp-admin-console`, `edp-admin-console-operator`, and `edp-jenkins-operator` are deprecated and should be additionally migrated in order to avoid their deletion.
-For migration details, please refer to the [Migrate CI Pipelines From Jenkins to Tekton](migrate-ci-pipelines-from-jenkins-to-tekton.md) instruction.
 :::

 This section provides the details on the EDP upgrade to v3.4.1.
 Explore the actions and requirements below.